-- The data are independent and identically distributed. - The data are generated by a Markov chain. - The process generating the data might be adversarial.
+- The data are independent and identically distributed (i.i.d.). - The data are generated by a Markov chain (i.e. outputs only depend only on the current state, with no additional memory). - The process generating the data might be adversarial.

 Note it's standard practice in reinforcement learning to use s and a instead of x and y to denote the machine learning model's input and output.
-The subscript t denotes the timestep, and captures the sequential nature of the problem. • The "true" model that is generating the data can be perfectly described by one of some particular set of hypotheses.
+The subscript t denotes the timestep, and captures the sequential nature of the problem.

+• The "true" model that is generating the data can be perfectly described by one of some particular set of hypotheses.